nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The loading of a save file is done with the function

-`Storage#load()` - Loads a saved JSON file and returns an ArrayList of task
+`load()` in `Storage` class - Loads a saved JSON file and returns an ArrayList of task

-The path of the JSON file is provided as a parameter in the constructor of `Storage` hence there is no need for any parameters in the `Storage#load()`.
+The path of the JSON file is provided as a parameter in the constructor of `Storage` hence there is no need for any parameters in the `load()` function.
 Since a save file will be created in the constructor of `Storage` if no such file exists, there should not be any issue with a missing save file.

 The save file has the following fields: